DanySK/course-laboratory-of-software-systems/slides/content/07-ci/generator.md

     }
 }
 ```
-* The `CI` environment variable is automatically set to `"true"` on most CI environments
-    * Including GitHub Actions
 * The `signingKey` and `signingPassword` properties must get *passed* to Gradle
     * One way is to pass them on the command line:
         * `./gradlew -PsignigngKey=... -PsigningPassword=... <tasks>`
     * Alternatively, they can be stored into environment variables
         * Gradle auto-imports properties named `ORG_GRADLE_PROJECT_<variableName>`
+        * So, in GitHub actions:

 ```yaml
 env: